National Honor Society

 Membership in NEHS is an honor bestowed on individuals selected for their accomplishments in the field of English and in overall academic achievement.
 Qualifications for entrance into NEHS include a 3.5 (4.0) grade point average in English classes and a 3.0 GPA overall.
 Students must complete two semesters of English prior to induction as members, complete an application form, engage in service projects (Young Readers Competition) in the spring, and attend chapter meetings.Tri-M Music Honor Society

 (Mrs. Teresa Browndorf

 The Tri-M Music Honor Society (Chapter 8026) recognizes students that have gone above and beyond both academically and musically.
 It is a service organization that focuses on creating future leaders in music education and music advocacy.
 Candidates for membership must have taken two semesters of music with a grade of 3.7 or better, have an overall GPA of 3.0 or better, desire to improve their musicianship, exhibit leadership qualities, and have performed at least 10 hours of community service.
 Rho Kappa Social Studies Honor Society

 (Mr. Tom Hostutler

-Membership in the Bishop Sullivan chapter of the Rho Kappa National Social Studies Honor Society recognizes students for their accomplishments in the field of Social Studies and in overall academic achievement.
+Membership in the Catholic High chapter of the Rho Kappa National Social Studies Honor Society recognizes students for their accomplishments in the field of Social Studies and in overall academic achievement.
 Students must have completed two years of Social Studies and have a Social Studies and overall GPA of 3.5.

 National Art Honor Society